 Marks and Labels

 Part of the high altar in the abbey church of the Cistercian Cloister at Marienfeld, near Münster, completed in 1456/1457, installed 6 February 1457, until 1803.
 Charles Léon Cardon, Brussels, by 1912.
 Rudolph Chillingworth, Lucerne, Brussels, and Nuremberg; (sale, Galeries Fischer and Frederik Muller & Cie., Lucerne, 5 September 1922, no. 47); acquired by Jacob Walter Zwicky [d.
-1956], Freiburg and Arlesheim-Basel; acquired 1955 by (M. Knoedler & Co., New York; jointly owned with Pinakos, Inc. [Rudolph Heinemann]); purchased 1957 by the Samuel H. Kress Foundation, New York; gift 1959 by exchange to NGA.
+1956], Freiburg and Arlesheim-Basel; acquired 1955 by (M. Knoedler & Co., New York); jointly owned with (Pinakos, Inc. [Rudolph Heinemann], New York); purchased 1957 by the Samuel H. Kress Foundation, New York; gift 1959 by exchange to NGA.

 - Exposition de la Miniature, Palais Goffinet, Brussels, 1912, no. 2051, as "Anonyme (Ecole de Souabe, XV siècle)".